timothymtorres/ftcsv/README.md

  	In the above example, the first field becomes 'a', the second field becomes 'b' and so on.

-For all tested examples, take a look in /spec/feature_spec.lua
+For all tested examples, take a look in /spec/feature_spec.lua and /spec/dynamic_features_spec.lua

 ## Encoding